wachira-kevin/Metrics/evaluation.md

 - Added tests to improve reliability

 ### Areas for Improvement
-- Improve Java SDK architecture and thread safety
-- Add batching and expanded metric coverage in the SDK
+- Proper testing of the SDK on app
 - Improve scalability and observability
 - Add better session management and distributed architecture improvements
+-
 ---